-Panel A in Figure 12 shows that in biofilm samples, the possible groundwaterGE EMs is are responsible for a 22% gain in measured sample PCBs.
-In surface water, the corresponding gain is 12%.
+Figure 12 shows that in biofilm samples, the possible groundwater EMs are responsible for a 22% gain in measured sample PCBs.
 This does not translate directly to mass loading to the river.
 Discharge and spatial over/under-representation and temporal variation must be accounted for to translate these numbers into mass loading from the groundwater input.

-In terms of the other sources, there is a loss of contribution from the group of upstream sources because they are mathematically displaced by the gain due to the GE groundwater group-of sources.
+In terms of the other sources, there is a loss of contribution from the group of upstream sources because they are mathematically displaced by the gain due to the groundwater group.
 The situation is similar for the biofilm background group.
 There is a very small gain in measured total PCBs due to the Spokane County WWTP.